-Sometimes, the father is only father to one child living with the mother and this child has one or more half siblings who live with the mother .
+Sometimes, the father is only the father of one child living with the mother and this child has one or more half siblings who live with the mother .
 In these situations, if all other things are equal, the court will be more reluctant to give custody to the father because this would separate the siblings.
-This is especially true if siblings are emotionally bonded to one another.
+This is especially true if siblings have a strong emotional bond with one another. .

 Quality Of The Relationship And Other Factors Courts Take Into Account